MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 **Will shared mailboxes move and still work?**

-Yes, however we only keep the store permissions as described in these articles:
+Yes, however, we only keep the store permissions as described in these articles:

 - [Microsoft Docs | Manage permissions for recipients in Exchange Online](/exchange/recipients-in-exchange-online/manage-permissions-for-recipients)